 information available relating to the web site on commercial Internet archiving databases (for example, the “Internet Archive Wayback Machine”).

 Where the examiner obtains an electronic document which establishes the publication date for the Internet disclosure, he should make a print-out of this document, which must mention both the URL of the relevant Internet disclosure and the date of publication of that relevant Internet disclosure.
-The examiner must then cite this print-out in the international search report as an “L” document and cite the relevant Internet disclosure according to the relevance of its content (“X”, “Y”, “A”) and according to the date as established (“X”, “Y”, “A”, “P,X”, “P,Y”, “P,A”, “E” etc).
+The examiner must then cite this print-out in the international search report as an “L” document and cite the relevant Internet disclosure according to the relevance of its content (“X”, “Y”, “A”) and according to the date as established (“X”, “Y”, “A”, “P,X”, “P,Y”, “P,A”, “E”, etc.).
 Where the examiner is unable to establish the publication date of the relevant Internet disclosure and it is relevant to the inventive step and/or novelty of the claimed invention, he should cite it in the international search report with the category “L” for those claims which it would have affected if it were published in time and giving it the date it was printed out as the publication date (see paragraph 16.75(b).

 Where this type of Internet disclosure does explicitly mention a publication date and this publication date: